-We are pleased to announce the Wellcome Trust Centre for Human Genetics (WHG) has selected Univa Grid Engine as the distributed resource management system to power its high performance computing (HPC) environment.
+We are pleased to announce the Wellcome Trust Centre for Human Genetics (WHG) at Oxford University has selected Univa Grid Engine as the distributed resource management system to power its high performance computing (HPC) environment.

 WHG is a research institute within the Nuffield Department of Medicine at the University of Oxford.
 To serve its 400 researchers and 70 support personnel, the WHG shared HPC cluster comprises over 4,000 InfiniBand-connected, high-memory compute cores and 4PB of high performance, parallel storage running 250 applications.